EMODnet/EMODnet-Biology-Benthos-Interpolated-Maps/README.md

-# EMODnet-Biology-Benthos-Interpolation
+# EMODnet-Biology-Benthos-Interpolated-Maps

-This directory provides the code for the reading of data files and performing spatial interpolation using `DIVAnd` software tool.
+This directory provides the code to
+* read the benthos data files provided by P. Hermann and
+* perform spatial interpolations using `DIVAnd` software tool.

 ## Directory structure

 ```
-{{EMODnet-Biology-Interpolated-Maps}}/
+EMODnet-Biology-Benthos-Interpolated-Maps/
 ├── analysis
 ├── data/
 ├── docs/